IN-CORE/pyincore/README.md

 These steps will guide you on how to install both pyIncore and Jupyter notebook so you can develop your code.

-1. Add [conda-forge](https://conda-forge.org/) package repository, conda-forge channel to your environment:
+1. Add [conda-forge](https://conda-forge.org/) package repository, a conda-forge channel to your environment:
     ```
     conda config –add channels conda-forge
     ```

-2. Add NCSA’s **pyincore** conda channel to your environment:
+2. Add NCSA’s **pyincore** channel to your environment:
     ```
     conda config --append channels https://username:password@incore2.ncsa.illinois.edu/conda/pyincore/
     ```

 3. From the Terminal (Mac/Linux) or Command Prompt (Windows) run: